-In Szentendre’s centre, near the main square you will find the Kovács Margit Ceramic Museum, which was opened in 1973.
+In Szentendre’s center, near the main square, you will find the Kovács Margit Ceramic Museum, which was opened in 1973.
 Margit Kovács is a Kossuth-award winner ceramics artist, who donated her collection to the museum.

 - Monday – Sunday, every day: 10:00-18:00

 Entry and prices

 - Adults: 1400 Ft

 - Under the age of 26 and senior citizens: 700 Ft

 - Address: 2000 Szentendre, Vastagh György St. 1.

 It is worth spending a couple of hours on the main square.
 The small, triangular square served as the core of the city through history.
 It was home to countless markets, fairs, musical and dancing activities.

 In addition, several buildings have been preserved during the Baroque and Rococo periods, with which the Serbian trading houses and the Greek church fit nicely.
 Walking by the colorful houses is like traveling back in time.